NateDimick/panda-game/readme.md

 # Panda Game

-A bamboo gardening game like *Takenoko*
+A bamboo gardening game like *Takenoko*, in your browser!
+That's the goal.

 ## Technical overview